☎ Call Today Free Consult

 Conclusion

 An arrest for Indecency With a Child in Texas, particularly in Dallas Fort Worth is not something to take lightly.
 If you are facing an Indecency With a Child charge in Dallas Fort Worth, you need experienced, dedicated legal representation.
-A firm deeply familiar with local courts and sex‑offense law can help you navigate the toughest parts of the process.
+A firm deeply familiar with local courts and sex‑offense law can help you work through the toughest parts of the process.
 Consider reaching out to L & L Law Group — their team is prepared to fight for your rights, defend your case vigorously, and work toward the best outcome given your circumstances.

 Frequently Asked Questions

-Q1.
 What is the difference between “indecency by contact” and “indecency by exposure” under Texas law?

 Under Texas Penal Code §21.11, “indecency by contact” involves sexual contact with a minor, touching the child’s or adult’s genitals/anus/breast, even through clothing, with intent to arouse or gratify sexual desire.
 “Indecency by exposure” involves exposing one’s genitals (or causing a child to expose themselves) while a child is present, intending sexual arousal or gratification.
 The two distinctions matter because contact is classified as a second‑degree felony (typically more severe), while exposure is a third‑degree felony under Texas law.

-Q2.
 Can someone charged with Indecency With a Child avoid a sex‑offender registration requirement?

 Registration requirements vary, but generally, a conviction (or deferred adjudication) for Indecency With a Child often leads to mandatory registration under Chapter 62 of the Texas Code of Criminal Procedure.
 In certain limited cases (for example, a minor offender or specific factual circumstances), defense counsel may challenge eligibility for registration, but those situations are rare and highly fact‑specific.
 A defense attorney would need to examine your entire record, age differences, offense details, and possible defenses before advising on registration risk.

-Q3.
 Is there a statute of limitations for Indecency With a Child charges in Texas?

 No. For Indecency With a Child, there is no statute of limitations.
 This means that the state may bring charges at any time if evidence or allegations arise, even many years after the alleged act.
 That makes timely legal representation critical whenever such allegations emerge, regardless of how long ago the alleged incident occurred.

-Q4.
 Can an Indecency With a Child charge be reduced to a lesser offense?

 In some cases, yes.
 Depending on the facts — for example, lack of proof of intent, disputed evidence, procedural issues, or mitigating circumstances — a defense attorney may negotiate with prosecutors for a reduced charge, deferred adjudication, or alternative resolution.
 However, reduction is not guaranteed and heavily depends on case facts, the quality of defense, and the prosecutor's discretion.

-Q5.
 Should I talk to the police or investigators if I'm arrested for indecency with a child?

 You should not speak to police, witnesses, or investigators without first consulting a defense attorney.
 Anything you say — even what feels like an innocent explanation — can be used against you.
 A skilled defense attorney will guide you on when and how to respond, and help protect your rights from the start.